Chart Color Schemes

 The level of residential development activity in Singleton - Golden Bay - Secret Harbour was found to be higher than 90% of real estate markets across the country

-With around 143 people per approval, it reflects an actively developing area.
-Future projections estimate an addition of 5,693 residents by 2041.
-If current development rates continue, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+New building activity comprises 98.0% standalone homes and 2.0% medium and high-density housing, maintaining the area's suburban identity with a focus on family homes.
+The population density is around 143 people per approval.
+Future projections estimate an addition of 5,591 residents by 2041.
+At current development rates, new housing supply should meet demand comfortably, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development